- LOOKING TO ADOPT

 - FAMILY ASSOCIATION

 The Gladney Center for Adoption is a recognized leader in adoption services.
-For 125 years, we have been helping prospective adoptive parents fulfill their dreams of parenthood through adoption.
+For over 125 years, we have been helping prospective adoptive parents fulfill their dreams of parenthood through adoption.
 Our commitment to making this dream come true is demonstrated through our flexible, comprehensive client services.

 Each adoption, like each family, is unique.
 Our goal is to get to know you and understand your unique situation so that, together, we can customize your adoption experience to meet your needs.

-Gladney's Agency Assisted Program offers:
+Gladney's Domestic Infant Program offers:

 - Flexibility in the adoption process.